SgtSupergeil/OSR_Programming_language/README.md

-# OSR_Programming_language
+# OSR Programming language

 OSR stands for "Only six registers!" and is a dynamically interpreted assembly like language.
-Instead of variables it has a stack and 6 registers which 4 of them are multi purpose,
+It has a stack and 6 registers which 4 of them being multi purpose,
 1 (ACC) being the register for math operations and the last one (CMP) being for comparison operations.
 The code is read line by line and because of that,